fedang/fedang.net/content/posts/pointer-tagging/index.md

 <!--more-->

-Despite having a widespread usage and long history[^tagarch], pointer tagging remains a relatively obscure topic.
+Despite having widespread usage and a long history[^tagarch], pointer tagging remains a relatively obscure topic.
-That's because most of its applications are very low level, in operating systems and programming language interpreters.
+That's because most of its applications are very low-level, in operating systems and programming language interpreters.

 We will look behind the scenes, analyzing and implementing this technique,